 Laid-back Thessaloniki rests on the most cosmopolitan pedigree in Greece, and the Archaeological Museum of Thessaloniki tells the whole story.

-The ruins of the palace and Imperial complex of Galerius share the main pedestrian center with the cafes and all night fast food of the students’ quarter.
-Kamara, his triumphal arch is everyone’s favorite meeting point before a night out.
+The experience of the Archaeological Museum of Thessaloniki begins before you enter the msueum building.
+The ruins of the cultures explained in the museum line Thessaloniki’s streets.
+For example, the Palace and Imperial complex of Galerius share the main pedestrian center with the cafes and all night fast food of the students’ quarter.
+Kamara, the triumphal arch of Galerius, is everyone’s favorite meeting point before a night out.
 We bring our pic-nic baskets and bottles of wine to the lawns Ancient Agora to listen to bands and watch movies among the ruins.
 Two of the Mosques of the Ottoman era- the oldest (the 15th C Alaja Imaret) and the newest (the 1898 Geni Tami) have exhibits and installations and art events throughout the year.
 Old factories have become concert halls and old warehouses are now museums of photography and contemporary art.
 The past is so incorporated into our daily life you would almost think we don’t even need an official museum of archaeology to tie it all together.

 But we have an Archaeological Museum, and it’s fabulous.
-Thessaloniki’s petite, manageable Museum of Archaeology is crammed with finds from the rich areas right outside the museum.
+The manageable Archaeological Museum of Thessaloniki is crammed with finds from areas right outside the museum.
 You can go in knowing little, and leave knowing a great deal, thanks to a logical layout and signage with full and fascinating explanations.
 The public and the private come together to give us a vivid picture of Ancient life.

 The Archaeological Museum of Thessaloniki – Introduction to an Imperial City